stefanhayden/stefanhayden.github.io/_posts/2020-11-19-my-new-computer.md

 categories:
   - web
 ---
 I always post my new computer stats so I can find them in the future.
-My last desktop was 8 years ago and it started to blue screen of death after the graphics card started to hit 100% capacity.
+My last <a href="/blog/2012/02/11/new-computer-from-ibuypower/">desktop was 8 years ago</a> and it started to blue screen of death after the graphics card started to hit 100% capacity.